 Royal Canin Size Health Nutrition Small Adult Formula Dry Dog Food is an excellent product on several scores.
 It is over the recommended protein percentage at 25%.
 It’s a figure that isn’t over the top, which we saw in some products.
 The fat content is a bit higher at 14%.
 Chicken, fish, and plants provide the protein sources.

 We liked the fact that the food doesn’t contain any filler ingredients.
 The nutritional profile sells the product.
 The calorie count at 359 calories per cup is in line with what we’d expect from an adult food.
 The mix of fat and protein creates a highly palatable food that many pets will enjoy.
 It’s another of the fine examples from the manufacturer of tailored nutrition.
+Overall, this is our top pick for the best dog food for Havanese.

 2. Purina ONE SmartBlend Formula Dry Dog Food – Best Value